 If you want to learn more about this challenge & see what my friends came up with this December, scroll down to the end of the post and please say HI to them 😉

 - Empty jars in various sizes (I recycled applesauce, honey, and jam jars, but you could also buy them)

 - Christmas or winter themed ribbon in white and silver snowflakes

 - White permanent marker

-- Candles in various sizes (depending on the jars used, you’ll probably need pillar candles and maxi tea lights – and I just only found out that they even exist!!! 😉 )
+- Candles in various sizes (last year I’ve used giant tea lights but the heat of the candles and the wax spillover would cause a hole lot of cleaning so this year I’ve invested in LED votives and LED tea lights – and I just only found out that they even exist!!! 😉 )

 Step 1 – Drawing snowflakes